 In addition to renal effects, while SGLT2 inhibitors demonstrated reduced risk of heart failure hospitalizations, some also demonstrated cardiovascular risk reduction.
 GLP-1 RAs clearly demonstrated cardiovascular benefits.
-Namely, in EMPA-REG OUTCOME, CANVAS, DECLARE, LEADER, and SUSTAIN-6, empagliflozin, canagliflozin, dapagliflozin, liraglutide, and semaglutide, respectively, each reduced cardiovascular events, evaluated as primary outcomes, compared with placebo (see Section 10, "Cardiovascular Disease and Risk Management," https://doi.org/ 10.2337/dc22-S010, for further discussion).
-While the glucose-lowering effects of SGLT2 inhibitors are blunted with eGFR <45 mL/min/1.73 m2, the renal and cardiovascular benefits were still seen down to eGFR levels of 25 mL/min/1.73 m2 with no significant change in glucose (27,29,50,58,62,73,83,88,89).
-Most participants with CKD in these trials also had diagnosed ASCVD at baseline, although \sim 28% of CANVAS participants with CKD did not have diagnosed ASCVD (30).
+Namely, in the EMPA-REG OUTCOME, CANVAS, Dapagliflozin Effect on Cardiovascular Events-Thrombolysis in Myocardial Infarction 58 (DECLARE-TIMI 58), LEADER, and SUSTAIN-6 trials, empagliflozin, canagliflozin, dapagliflozin, liraglutide, and semaglutide, respectively, each reduced cardiovascular events, evaluated as primary outcomes, compared with placebo (see Section 10, "Cardiovascular Disease and Risk Management," for further discussion).
+While the glucose-lowering effects of SGLT2 inhibitors are blunted with eGFR <45 mL/min/1.73 m, the renal and cardiovascular benefits were still seen at eGFR levels of 25 mL/min/1.73 m with no significant change in glucose (28,30, 51,62,71,94,106,107).
+Most participants with CKD in these trials also had diagnosed atherosclerotic cardiovascular disease (ASCVD) at baseline, although $\sim$ 28% of CANVAS participants with CKD did not have diagnosed ASCVD (31).

-Based on evidence from the CRE-DENCE trial and secondary analyses of cardiovascular outcomes trials with SGLT2 inhibitors, cardiovascular and renal events are reduced with SGLT2 inhibitor use in patients down to an eGFR of 30 mL/min/1.73 m2, independent of glucose-lowering effects (86,87).
+Based on evidence from the CREDENCE and DAPA-CKD trials, as well as secondary analyses of cardiovascular outcomes trials with SGLT2 inhibitors, cardio-vascular and renal events are reduced with SGLT2 inhibitor use in patients with an eGFR of 20 mL/min/1.73 m, independent of glucose-lowering effects (73,105).

-While there is clear cardiovascular risk reduction associated with GLP-1 RA use in patients with type 2 diabetes and CKD, the proof of benefit on renal outcome will come with the results of the ongoing FLOW (A Research Study to See How Semaglutide Works Compared with Placebo in People With Type 2 Diabetes and Chronic Kidney Disease) trial with injectable semaglutide (90).
-As noted above, published data address a limited group of CKD patients, mostly with coexisting ASCVD.
-Renal events have been examined, however, as both primary and secondary outcomes in published large trials.
-Also, adverse event profiles of these agents must be considered.
+While there is clear cardiovascular risk reduction associated with GLP-1 RA use in people with type 2 diabetes and CKD, the proof of benefit on renal outcomes will come with the results of the ongoing FLOW (A Research Study to See How Semaglutide Works Compared with Placebo in People With Type 2 Diabetes and Chronic Kidney Disease) trial with injectable semaglutide (108).
+As noted above, published data address a limited group of people with CKD, mostly with coexisting ASCVD.
+Renal events, however, have been examined as both primary and secondary outcomes in large published trials.
+Adverse event profiles of these agents also must be considered.
 Please refer to Table 9.2 for drug-specific factors, including adverse event information, for these agents.
-Additional clinical trials focusing on CKD and cardiovascular outcomes in CKD patients are ongoing and will be reported in the next few years.
+Additional clinical trials focusing on CKD and cardiovascular outcomes in people with CKD are ongoing and will be reported in the next few years.